Our Story

 The Soil of Kannauj In the narrow, winding lanes of Kannauj, time moves differently.
 Here, the day begins not with the sun, but with the fire.
 For centuries, this small town on the banks of the Ganges has held a secret that the rest of the world has forgotten: the art of capturing the soul of nature in a droplet of oil.

-Welcome to the Essence of Time.
+Welcome to the spirit of 1818.